WDscholia/scholia/README.rst

 Webapp
 ------

-As a webapp it currently runs from `Wikimedia Tool Labs`_, a facility provided by the `Wikimedia Foundation`_.
+As a webapp, it currently runs from `Wikimedia Tool Labs`_, a facility provided by the `Wikimedia Foundation`_.
 It is accessible from

     https://tools.wmflabs.org/scholia/